OpenAlex: Uses

 OpenAlex is used by universities to measure the progress of their research teams in terms of publishing publications or meeting sustainable development goals.
 OpenAlex relies on DOAJ data as well as Unpaywall data to indicate the status (closed or open) and route used for open access (open access in gold, green, bronze or hybrid versions), and in Aurora's requests to qualify the works indexed according to the sustainable development goals defined by the United Nations.
 It also uses information from Crossref and ORCID.
 In 2024 the API had a usage volume of 115 million monthly queries.

 A 2024 study shows that OpenAlex is particularly good at indexing Diamond open access journals, with more than 12,500 indexed titles, including more than 60% of all Diamond OA journals not found in WoS or Scopus.

+SemOpenAlex

+SemOpenAlex is an RDF knowledge graph derived from OpenAlex.
+It was introduced at the International Semantic Web Conference in 2023 and represents OpenAlex metadata as more than 26 billion RDF triples about scholarly works and related entities, including authors, institutions, journals and concepts.

+The dataset is released under the CC0 licence and is made available through RDF dump files, a SPARQL endpoint, dereferenceable URIs and links to other datasets in the Linked Open Data cloud.
+It has been described as enabling semantic search, scholarly impact analysis, bibliographic data analysis, recommender systems and benchmarks for RDF query processing and knowledge-graph-based language models.